 From Smyrna to Kings Mtn is a stretch of land that was heavily settled during the 1760's and later decades.
-This is ground zero for my Pattersons, and their relatives, the Harrisons, Blacks, Cravens, et al. While I'm not sure whether or not I descend from the Cravens, I know I descend from the Pattersons, Blacks, and Harrisons.
+This is ground zero for my Pattersons, and their relatives, the Harrisons, Blacks, Cravens, Ponders, et al. While I'm not sure whether or not I descend from the Cravens or Ponders, I know I descend from the Pattersons, Blacks, and Harrisons.

 Over the last several years, Harald Reksten and I have obtained many land records.
 Harald's efforts have been quite comprehensive.
 This includes grants, warrants, plats, and deeds - from both NC and SC - covering this Clarks Fork region.
 There are hundreds of records in question, and I recently narrowed the list down to a few hundred.
 In particular, I am concentrating on about 45 or 50 key tracts of land, and following the chain of title from one owner to the next as best I can.

 This is an on-going process, but it seems I have at least half, if not 2/3 of the plats in question already.
 I will soon be ordering the remaining plats, so that I can plot all of these tracts of land in my Deedmapper program.
 My attempt will be to isolate precisely where these key families lived.
 More to come on this later.